cranec-project/Covid-19/README.md

 # Covid-19
 COVID-19: Organized needs and potential solutions for.

-currently the "main" page is at [https://sites.google.com/view/cranec/home]
+currently the general information page is at [https://sites.google.com/view/cranec/home]

-below is a short synopsis.

-how we set up github:
+**how we set up github**:
 Items that need to be handled are saved as "issues", each issue can have multiple labels. you can comment on an existing issue and attach data files, images.

 "Projects" will be used to organize groups of issues